Manage users

 The user retains their personal Astra account under their associated email address, including access to their default (personal) organization and any other organizations they belong to.
 The user can still access their personal Astra account, if they have access to the associated authentication method.

-If your organization uses SSO, make sure that you also remove the user from your IdP, if necessary.
+If your organization uses SSO or SCIM with Astra, make sure that you also remove the user from your IdP, if necessary.

 1. In the Astra Portal header, click Settings.

-2. In the Settings navigation menu, click the name of the active organization, and then select the organization where you want to remove a user.
+2. In the Settings navigation menu, make sure the enterprise/organization filter is set to the enterprise or organization that you want to manage.

 3. In the Settings navigation menu, click Users.